uglybunnies/cr-static/README.md

 # cr-static
-This is website is built using the static site generation option of SvelteKit.
-Here are some basic instructions for developing and building the files on you local environment.
+This website is built using the static site generation option of SvelteKit.
+Here are some basic instructions for developing and building the files on your local environment.

 ## create-svelte